 - Students are not eligible for PURA funding if the research project is receiving funding from another source.

-- All awarded salary students are required to submit a final report and short video outlining their research project and experience, and this must be submitted by the last day of finals of the award semester.
+- All awarded salary students are required to submit a final report and optional short video outlining their research project and experience, and this must be submitted by the last day of finals of the award semester.